(All fields required)

 Senior Residents continue their experience in the Cincinnati Children’s emergency department with 3 months of clinical time.
 They expand their care of emergency conditions with more dedicated coverage of the trauma and higher acuity patients.
 They will work alongside PL-1 residents, nurse practitioners and clinical staff and are supervised by Pediatric Emergency Medicine fellows and attendings.

 Senior residents rotate at one of our 2 community NICUs (University Hospital or Good Samaritan Hospital) and in the Cincinnati Children’s NICU, a tertiary care referral NICU.
 Residents in the community NICUs work on the shift schedule model.
-In the Cincinnati Children’s NICU, PL-2 residents care for neonates with more complex medical and surgical illness.
+In the Cincinnati Children’s NICU, PL-2 and PL-3 residents care for neonates with more complex medical and surgical illness.
 In this NICU, residents take overnight call on a q4-5 schedule.
 A NICU fellow and attending serve as leadership of all NICU teams.

-In the PICU, residents learn the care of critically ill pediatric patients while supervised by Pediatric Critical Care fellows and attendings.
+In the PICU, residents learn the art of caring for critically ill pediatric patients.
 Residents are exposed to a wide range of patients with both medical and surgical issues, including those on ECMO, acute trauma, and solid organ/bone marrow transplant patients.
-These patients expose our residents to a vast array of pathophysiology and provide amazing opportunities for learning and teaching.
-Residents are encouraged to maximize opportunities for performing procedures and making independent decisions.
 The PICU rotation has its own set of didactics given monthly on topics such as mechanical ventilation, shock and inotropes, electrolyte abnormalities, renal failure, and bioethical dilemmas.
-Residents working in the PICU take overnight call on a q4 schedule.
+Residents take overnight call with a PICU Fellow.